Degradation Trip: Promotion and touring

 That summer, Cantrell toured with Nickelback, whom he had befriended at a Roadrunner Records Christmas party, and played in select cities with Creed.
 However, Bordin and Trujillo were occupied recording Ozzy Osbourne's latest album, forcing Comes with the Fall to both perform as Cantrell's band and open for him in October.
 The solo musician found himself ironically opening for bands that his previous elder group, Alice in Chains, had undeniably influenced.
 Regarding the tours, Cantrell expressed enthusiasm toward Nickelback, a Canadian band with high admiration for Cantrell.
 During some shows, Cantrell also joined Nickelback to play the Alice in Chains song "It Ain't Like That" together, as documented on Nickelback's Live at Home DVD.
 However, Cantrell also noted his annoyance toward Creed's indifference and lack of friendliness while touring with them, he said; "Personally speaking, I had a great time with the Nickelback guys who are actually real guys and a young fuckin’ hot band, the whole vibe of being around that's exciting.
 The Creed thing was a little more stale.
 I just didn't find them very personable guys.
 I was on tour with them for fuckin’ ever and I still hadn't even met em’.
 When you spend two months together, you generally find some time to fuckin’ say hello or whatever.
 It was really kinda weird in that respect.
 I'd never been on a tour that was that fuckin’ stale on a personal level".

-Cantrell also took part in the Canada's Edgefest.
+Cantrell also took part in Canada's Edgefest.
 One particularly heated show forced Cantrell to swap places with Sevendust who were having trouble crossing into Canada, and postponed their slot.
 The sudden inconvenience led to technical problems with Cantrell's set and a rift between the two parties; his guitar shorted out early on, and he later tripped on a microphone cord before angrily ending his set early.
 Cantrell then gave the crowd a disparaging remark about the upcoming Sevendust.
 Lajon Witherspoon, frontman of Sevendust, then spoke out during their set: "When Jerry Cantrell says fuck Sevendust, I say fuck you, Jerry Cantrell.
 I hope you heard me, Jerry Cantrell."
 However, Sevendust's spokesman soon after claimed that the two parties had apologized over the misunderstanding and that Cantrell was largely just upset over the technical difficulties.
 Further details revealed that Sevendust's bus broke down on their way to Ontario and that they waited two hours for officers to clear them to cross the border.